drpetersonfernandes/SimpleLauncher/README.md

 ## Where to Find Game Cover Images

-We provide an image pack for some systems.
+Image packs for some systems can be downloaded via **Edit System -> Download Image Pack**.
-If the image pack is not available, you can download cover images from websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).
+If an image pack is not available, or for more comprehensive collections, you can download cover images from websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).
+Simple Launcher's **Fuzzy Image Matching** feature can also assist in finding relevant covers.

-## Advanced Usage
+## Advanced Usage & Documentation

-Simple Launcher also offers Expert Mode for advanced users.
-In this mode, you can manually add, edit, or delete systems in the frontend.
-Users can customize folders, add multiple emulators for the same system, and specify custom parameters.
-For more details, refer to our [Wiki](https://github.com/drpetersonfernandes/SimpleLauncher/wiki).
+For more detailed information on Expert Mode, emulator parameters, and advanced configurations, please refer to our [Wiki](https://github.com/drpetersonfernandes/SimpleLauncher/wiki).

-## Additional Features

-- **Edit Systems:** Edit, add, or delete a system.
-- **Automatic Installation of Most Emulators:** The application can automatically install emulators that do not require BIOS or other copyrighted files.
-- **Search Engine:** Search for games directly within the frontend.
-- **Right-Click Context Menu:** Load cover images, title snapshots, gameplay snapshots, manuals, walkthroughs, cabinet images, flyers, or PCBs for the selected game.
-- **Edit Links:** Customize the video and info search engines used within the UI.
-- **Control Thumbnail Size:** Easily adjust the size of the cover images in the UI.
-- **Automatic Update:** The application features an automatic update mechanism.
+A list of common emulator parameters can be found [here](https://github.com/drpetersonfernandes/SimpleLauncher/wiki/parameters).

 ## Related Utilities